-Are you unemployed or low-income?
+Are you unemployed or under-employed?
 Have you been laid off or been notified there will be a lay-off?
-If so, you might qualify for a government grant that can really help you get trained, certified and placed in your new job.
+If so, you might qualify for a government grant that can really help you get trained, certified and placed in your new career.
 There is no cost to you.
 Let’s see if you are eligible!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much greater than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
-Some markets are hotter than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the number of qualified workers is very small.
-The cyber-crime epidemic is expected to triple the number of job openings over the next five years.
-Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Some markets are even better than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the supply of certified workers is very small.
+The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
+Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the best job opportunities is in project management.
-In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
+If you have prior management experience, one of the most high demand job opportunities is in project management.
+In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after credential for this field.
 Forbes magazine consistently ranks this certification in the top 5 each year.
 Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

-Responsible executive secretaries perform many administrative jobs and clerical tasks.
-Duties include providing assistance to managers and employees, helping in daily office needs and being responsible for the company’s general administrative duties.
-The more skilled executive secretaries can make a surprisingly good income if they have the necessary abilities.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.
+Responsible executive secretaries perform a variety of administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, assisting in daily business needs and managing the company’s general administrative duties.
+The more qualified executive secretaries can make a surprisingly good salary if they have the necessary skills.
+Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-WIOA provides free training grants to assist people get trained, certified and placed in high demand fields such as IT, cyber-security, business analysis, project management and more.
-The idea is that there are careers in which there are not enough qualified people and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing free funding for career training in high demand fields to those who are eligible for this grant.
-This training is designed to make your skills marketable so you can get a job and return to the workforce.
+WIOA provides no cost training grants to assist workers get trained, certified and placed in high demand careers such as information technology, cyber-security, business intelligence, project management and more.
+The idea is that there are careers in which there are not enough certified workers and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing no cost funding for career training in high demand fields to those who are eligible for this grant.
+This training is designed to make your skills marketable so you can get a job and get back into the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is paid for, even the exam.
+If you are eligible, everything is included, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must select something where there is a high likelihood of gainingemployment.
+This is a jobs program so you must choose something where there is a high expectation of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select an occupation that is in high demand.
-For each approved career, there will be approved training programs to choose from.
+For each authorized career, there will be authorized training plans to choose from.

-The three most prevalent categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might get approved as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could get approved under Adult Low Income.
-For youths age 18-24, you might get approved if you are not going to school.
-You must also be found to be “suitable.”
+The 3 most prevalent categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and number of people in your family, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not currently in school.
+You must also be determined to be “suitable.”
 This is not an entitlement.
-The process is convoluted so it is best to speak with us beforehand to see if you are eligible.
+The process is arduous so it is best to discuss this with us beforehand to see if you are eligible.

 You want a program that can be completed in a short period of time that will raise your marketability enough to help get you a job.
-We look at the best ways to leverage your experience to add a certification that will make you attractive to employers and easier to get hired.
-Some occupations are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+We look at the best ways to leverage your experience to add a certification that will make you attractive to recruiters and easier to place.
+Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

 There is no charge to you if you are eligible.
-No reimbursement or any out of pocket expenses.
+Nothing to pay or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with a very bureaucratic government agency.
-The steps are confusing.
-Many schools are hesitant to work with WIOA if they can avoid doing so.
-I highly recommend you consult with an expert.
+We will be working with an extremely bureaucratic government agency.
+The process is as clear as mud.
+A number of schools are averse to work with WIOA if they can avoid it.
+I highly advise you work with an expert.

 Yes!
-The whole intent of this program is to help you get back in the workforce.
-We have teamed up with a staffing firm that has devoted a person to work at our location exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your resume in front of hiring managers.
+The whole purpose of this program is to help you get a job.
+We have partnered with a staffing firm that has dedicated a person to work at our location exclusively with our clients.
+She assists with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your information in front of hiring managers.
 We work with over 3,000 employers in Central Florida who use us for their training needs.
-A lot of them recruit from us so we get many job leads that are not available to the general public.
+A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.